AI Agent Index

 How does pricing compare between Claude Code vs Goose?

-Claude Code uses a subscription model, starting at $17 per month.
-Goose uses a free model, starting at $0 per month.
+Claude Code uses a subscription model, starting at $17 per month on an annual commitment (month-to-month costs more).
+Goose uses a free model with pricing on request.

 View full Claude Code profile